Sioux City Musketeers

-The Sioux City Musketeers are a junior ice hockey team playing in the Western Conference of the United States Hockey League (USHL).
-The Musketeers' home ice is Tyson Events Center.
+The Sioux City Musketeers are a junior ice hockey team based in Sioux City, Iowa.
+The Musketeers play their home games at Tyson Events Center, and are members of the Western Conference of the United States Hockey League (USHL).
 The team was founded in 1972, and has won three Anderson Cups as the regular season champion, and four Clark Cups as the playoffs champion of the USHL.